-If you’re a business owner who has anything to do with marketing, chances are you are well aware of the enormous benefits a Google My Business listing brings to your local marketing and advertising efforts.
+If you’re a business owner, chances are you are well aware of the enormous benefits a Google My Business listing brings to your local marketing and advertising efforts.

 However, some small business owners have been surprised when they attempted to recover a Google My Business listing, to find that someone else had already verified it.

 If this happens to you, don’t panic, because there are some steps you can take to recover the listing, as described below.

 How to recover a Google My Business Listing

 If you should find yourself in this situation, the first thing you should do is ask the members of your marketing team, other employees, and even ex-employees or agency vendors.
 If any of these people have claimed and verified your listing, ask them to transfer ownership of it back to you.
 Google has provided a simple transfer of ownership process which takes effect immediately after execution.

 Guess the email linked to the Google business account.

 If a former employee or agency used to manage your listing, there’s also a chance that you might be able to correctly guess the email of the person who claimed and verified your business listing.
 When you attempt to claim the listing, and you are informed by Google that someone else has already claimed and verified the account, Google will ask you if you have access to the account which manages the business.
 To this, you should respond that you do have access, but you have forgotten your username or password.
 That will take you directly to a password reset screen, and if you can supply one or the other, you may be able to guess the account information and transfer ownership back to yourself.

 If all else fails, request ownership of your business listing.